Press

 Documenting the Lineages of the Mountains

 This series preserves the stories of Appalachian families through carefully compiled genealogies, lineage narratives, and community-rooted histories.
-Each book is constructed from verifiable records, oral tradition, and regional context, creating a clear and trustworthy account of the people who shaped the mountains.
-These works honor the families they document and provide descendants with a lasting record of identity and place.
+Each book draws on verifiable records, oral tradition, and regional context to build a trustworthy account of the people who shaped the mountains, honoring the families it documents and giving descendants a lasting record of identity and place.

 Under Construction Titles in this series are being prepared for release.
 Check back as the catalog grows.